Online LLM watermark detection via e-processes: Theoretical power guarantees

 In practice, the next-token prediction $\ntp_t$ is not available to the tester, and it is not stationary.
 This makes theoretical power guarantees difficult to analyze.
 We will first consider a situation that is relevant for the token generating process.
 Throughout this section, to state asymptotic results, the time horizon is infinite, that is, $\TP=\N$. \begin{assumption} For some $\delta>0$ and $m\in \N$, $\ntp_t\in \Delta^\delta_K$ with probability $1$ for each $t$, and $(\ntp_t)_{t \in \TP}$ is $m$-dependent (that is, $\sigma(\ntp_{t}:t\le t_1)$ and $\sigma(\ntp_t:t\ge t_2)$ are independent when $t_2-t_1>m$). \end{assumption}

 Note that the distribution of $(\ntp_t)_{t \in \TP}$ is the same under both the null and the alternative hypotheses.
 The assumption $\delta>0$ means that the temperature of the LLM is bounded away from $0$, and thus the token generating process has enough randomness.
-The assumption of $m$-dependence means that the generation of one token only relies a maximum of $m$ past tokens.
+The assumption of $m$-dependence means that the generation of one token only relies on a maximum of $m$ past tokens, and it is consistent with the real-world LLM generation mechanism \citep{aar2023,kir23llm,aos2025wm}.
 This assumption is needed to apply a form of the law of large numbers.
 Some other forms of weak or short-term dependence such as $\alpha$-mixing are also sufficient for this purpose, and we omit such discussions.

 With an e-process $M$ on an infinite horizon and $\alpha\in(0,1)$, we say that the online test at level $\alpha$ is \emph{consistent} if

 that is, the probability of rejecting the null hypothesis goes to $1$ if the data are generated under the alternative hypothesis.
 The next result is specific to the Gumbel-max watermarking scheme described in Section \ref{sec:Gumbel}.